 Assign a number to your students.
 They will use that number for their device every time they use the device.
 Barring catastrophes, they will use the same device every time.
 This allows you to track damaged devices better because you’ll know exactly which students are using a specific device.

 Keep these students numbers on a class list and post it where you store the devices, keep a copy in your teacher binder and put a copy in your substitute binder.
-(If you want to know more about that read this post.)
+(If you want to know more about that read It’s Time to Get Your Emergency Sub Plans Ready.)

 Get Your Usernames and Passwords Organized